nkrishang/giftcard-exchange/README.md

 - If you receive a gift card for a place you don't like, that is dead money on arrival.
 You can either re-gift your gift card to someone else or force yourself to purchase something from the place...
 2. **Arbitration**: When I was scammed, I reached out to the GCX subreddit mods and was... plainly ignored - what can they do anyway?
 DGCX offers Kleros arbitration, an online decentralized court protocol + specifically-designed UI that will provide a smooth option for either buyer or seller to dispute their case, should it be necessary.
 So rest assured, if you are an honest person using DGCX, you have _NOTHING_ to fear.
 3. MORE TBD

-### The How

-1. Alice has a $50 Target Gift Card... she doesn't live near a Target so she decides to sell on DGCX (because she is fearful of getting scammed on GCX)
-- Alice lists her $50 Target GC onto the DGCX application, which requires her to stake an amount equal to her Gift Card offer value... she will sell it for $40 so she collateralizes $40 worth of ETH...
-- Alice's Target Gift Card is now listed!
-YAY :)

-2. Bob shops at Target all the time!
-He sees Alice's $50 Gift Card offer, at a 20% discount, and selects it from the UI... he is then required to deposit $40 worth of ETH...
-Bob purchases and receives the gift card.

-3. If both parties played fair, the arbitration period ends and:
-- Bob bought a $50 Target Gift Card at a 20% discount.
-- Alice liquidated her Target Gift Card and receives Bob's payment (and her collateral is liberated back to her DGCX account).

-4. If either party attempts a scam, the buyer or seller can choose to dispute within the arbitration period -> this brings the case in front of the decentralized Kleros court which will delegate based on standardized evidence; the courts will make a decision and the collateral of the attempted-scammer party will be liberated to the victim party.